hojmax/Inverse-Kinematics/README.md

 ![](images/drag.gif)

- On the left is the kinematic arm with the target position marked by the red cross.
+ On the left is the kinematic arm with the target position marked by the red mark.
- On the right is a plot over the parameter space, with the white cross representing the current arm configuration.
+ On the right is a plot over the parameter space, with the white mark representing the current arm configuration.

  Each axis of the right plot represents a joint angle and ranges from -𝜋 to 𝜋.
 Every possible arm configuration is therefore represented by a single point in the parameter.
 You can see this visually by how changing the position in the parameter space changes the arm accordingly.